 About Treatment Options Which treatment options do you specifically recommend for me?When should I be referred to a dietitian for help with my diet?Do I need to see a specialist in bariatric surgery or endocrinology?

 About Lifestyle Changes Can my spouse, care provider, parent, food preparer, or other family member join our treatment discussions?
-These individuals are going to have to help me change my eating habits.What changes do I need to make in my diet?I’m concerned that my children are overweight.
+These individuals are going to have to help me change my eating habits.What changes do I need to make in my diet?Do commercial weight-loss programs work?I’m concerned that my children are overweight.
 What can I do?What are the best exercises to help me lose weight?Can you recommend an athletic trainer or fitness facility in my area?Where can I get more information about weight loss?

 About Your Outlook Is there a counselor you recommend who is particularly good with overweight patients?Can you recommend a support group?